shrike76/Adfinder/readme.txt

 chart is where the pie chart is stored

-dump is where the images are temporaryly stored.
+dump is where the images are temporarly stored.
 They are auto deleted after being used.

 text is where the images and text transcribed are stored ONLY if a company is not found.
 Can use this to improve the CompanyNames.txt database

+several .json files are created in this process.
+These can be ignored.
+They will overwrite when the program runs again.

+dbdata.py is created to upload the data gathered to s3, then to copy the data to redshift where long term storage can be easier achieved, as well as analytical possibilities.

 TO USE:

 pip install

-navigate to line 45 in seleniumtest.py, and set the website you want to use it on. https://speedtest.net/ is default because it has easy ads to review. navigate to line 32 and set d < the number of times you want the program to run.
+navigate to line 68 and 69 in seleniumtest.py, and set the website you want to use it on. https://speedtest.net/ is default because it has easy ads to review.
+You must also change the name_of_website variable if you want the folder structure in redshift to work properly. navigate to line 54 and set d < the number of times you want the program to run.
 I usually do 500 when querying a major website.

-Make sure the dump, text, and ad proof folders are empty (besides the zerohedge folder) before using this.
+Make sure the dump, text, and ad proof folders are empty before using this.

 Create a folder name "AdRevealer" and put the contents of this program inside it

-Then just run the program in your IDE.
+Then just run selemniumtest.py.

+dbdata.py can be run to upload the data to a s3, then to a redshift server.
+If you want to use dbdata.py on your own s3 and redshift, some of the lines need to be replaced with your addresses.

+the following is the schema for the redshift server I am currently running this on.

+CREATE TABLE public.website (
+    website_id integer NOT NULL identity(1,1) ENCODE az64,
+    name character varying(256) NOT NULL ENCODE lzo, url character varying(256) NOT NULL ENCODE lzo, queried_time timestamp without time zone DEFAULT ('now'::text)::timestamp without time zone ENCODE az64, PRIMARY KEY (website_id)
+)
+DISTSTYLE AUTO;

+CREATE TABLE public.data (
+    data_id integer NOT NULL identity(1,1) ENCODE az64,
+    website_id integer ENCODE az64,
+    company_name character varying(256) NOT NULL ENCODE lzo, amount integer NOT NULL ENCODE az64,
+    image character varying(256) ENCODE lzo,
+    PRIMARY KEY (data_id),
+    UNIQUE (website_id),
+    FOREIGN KEY (website_id) REFERENCES website(website_id)
+)
+DISTSTYLE AUTO;